kkunal1408/GANA_circuit_data/circuit_data/source_files/dataset_generator/rf_data/mixer/README.md

 # Features
 These topologies can be classified broadly in three categories (Common-Source (CS), Common-Gate (CG), Broadband).
-1. The input signals from LNA is named as "Vrf" or "Vrfn" and "Vrfp" in case of double mixers
+1. The input signals from LNA is named as "vrf" or "vrfn" and "Vrfp" in case of double mixers
-2. The input signals from two oscillators are marked as "vlom" and "vlop"
+2. The input signals from two oscillators are marked as "vlon" and "vlop"
 3. The bias signals are marked as "Vbiasn/Vbiasp".
 In some cases there would be two bias signals "Vbiasn1/Vbiasn2" where Vbiasn2 > Vbiasn1.
 In some cases there are three bias signals Vbiasn0, Vbiasn1 and Vbiasn2 where Vbiasn0 < Vbiasn1 < Vbiasn2
-4. The output signal is "Vifm" and "Vifp" which will go to an amplifier or Voutn and Voutp
+4. The output signal is "voutn" and "voutp" which will go to an amplifier

 # sources
 1. RF Microelectronics, 2nd Edition, Behzad Razavi